magento/knowledge-base/src/announcements/help-center-news/bi-weekly-adobe-commerce-support-kb-newsletter-what-new-and-what-updated.md

 ## UPDATED

-1. [Slow performance due to non-cacheable pages](https://support.magento.com/hc/en-us/articles/360039145192): added a note about the new SWAT allowing to automatically check if Full Page Cache is not configured correctly.
+1. [Slow performance due to non-cacheable pages](https://support.magento.com/hc/en-us/articles/360039145192): added a note about the new SWAT check allowing to automatically check if Full Page Cache is not configured correctly.